 - Customize criteria: Decide if your guests will earn a percent discount or cashback on future visits.

-- Don’t over-do it: Set minimum spend amounts to earn rewards and maximum reward limit that can be used per visit.
+- Set minimums and maximums: Set minimum spend amounts to earn rewards and maximum reward limits that can be used per visit.

 Running a Loyalty and Rewards program on Upserve requires a Pro or Pro Plus subscription.
 With those features unlocked, however, running a loyalty program is a snap.
 Customers join via a website widget, a text, or a custom URL in an email or receipt footer.
 You can add a reward for signing up, as well as choose how to apply earned points.
 You can select whether customers are offered a percentage discount or a preset dollar amount on future visits.
 Minimum spending and maximum reward parameters are also customizable.

-- Streamlined tip pooling: Tip pools can be customized by revenue center, employee role, and based on sales or total tips.
+- Streamlined tip pooling: Tip pools can be customized by revenue center and employee role and based on sales or total tips.

 - Labor cost controls: Real-time alerts track how many labor dollars you schedule.

 - Customize communications: Send schedules via text or email.

 - Control clock-ins: Lock your terminals to prevent early clock-ins.